 In a previous blog, I underscored the importance of the number of stem cells harvested during a bone marrow aspirate.
-Success is dose dependent.
+Success is dose-dependent.
 The higher the number of stem cells the better the outcome.

 A bone marrow aspiration is a medical procedure that uses a trocar (sharp-tipped instrument, shown at right) to cannulate the bone, commonly in the pelvis.
-This simply provides a small tunnel into the bone so the liquid portion of the bone marrow (termed an aspirate) can then be removed via syringe.
+This simply provides a small tunnel into the bone so the liquid portion of the bone marrow (termed an aspirate) can then be removed via a syringe.